 Many critics have analysed Alien, more so than almost any other science fiction film, and from many perspectives, but the process of analysis is almost always one of discussing interesting elements in isolation from the main body of the text.
 James H. Kavanagh has considered the film within a Marxist framework, while Judith Newton has reappraised it in light of contemporary feminist discourses and Barbara Creed has applied Freudian concepts of sexuality to it.
 (6) While these critical analyses are valuable, they contribute to a sense of the film as an ultimately incoherent whole.

 I believe the writing of Vivian Sobchack offers a way forward and allows the possibility of a reading that is able to embrace all the film’s elements.
 Her work on American science fiction cinema has inspired much of the theory I will construct around Alien, particularly her investigation of the underlying sexual politics and psychology of American science fiction in her essay The Virginity of Astronauts.
 (7) My discussion is also informed by the writing of Carol Clover in her analysis of the horror genre, Men, Women and Chainsaws, and by Catherine Constable in her essay Becoming the Monster’s Mother.
 (8) Her application of Julia Kristeva’s theory of abjection to Alien is a key concept in the construction of my own argument.
-I believe a reappraisal of the theory proposed by Constable, with reference to Sobchack and given the added dimension of historical context makes possible an alternative reading of the film.
-I will show that the overtly sexual aspects of the mise en scène and the subtler questions the story raises about our relationship with technology are actually related, and can be considered in a unified theory that acknowledges contemporary developments in science and technology at the moment the film was produced.
+An alternative reading of the film is possible by reappraising the theory proposed by Constable, with reference to Sobchack and given the added dimension of historical context.
+The overtly sexual aspects of the film’s mise en scène and the subtler questions it raises about our relationship with technology are actually related, and can be considered together in a unified theory that acknowledges contemporary developments in science and technology at the moment the film was produced.

-As is so often true in science fiction, Alien is not just about a time and a place in the future, but about the world we live in today.
+As is so often true in science fiction, Alien is not just about a time and a place in the future, but about the world as it was when the film was made.
 In looking to the future, science fiction amplifies contemporary attitudes and anxieties, often trapping in amber the social conscious and the technological zeitgeist in the process.
-Just as the atomic monsters of 1950s creature features reflected and fed off atomic-age anxiety, so Alien acts simultaneously as cautionary science fiction and exploitative horror, expressing the feelings of people not in the distant future, but in 1979.
+Just as the atomic monsters of 1950s creature features reflected atomic-age anxieties, so does Alien act simultaneously as cautionary science fiction and exploitative horror, expressing the feelings of people not in the distant future, but in 1979.
 I will argue that Alien can be considered the preface to a decade in which emergent technologies would cause the flourishing of a new wave in science fiction literature and film.
 While the scenario of Alien obviously belongs to a previous era of rockets and monsters, its themes distinctly foreshadowed the works to come in the 1980s.
 It is a unique illustration of the ways in which science fiction can be seen to interpret and express contemporary attitudes and anxieties caused by developments in science and technology.
 It captures a moment in history when attitudes were changing significantly and new anxieties were emerging, and it actually represents this process of transformation on the screen by employing, subverting and exploding the previous conventions of the American science fiction film.

 In her essay, The Virginity of Astronauts: Sex and the Science Fiction Film, Vivian Sobchack discusses why the repression of the human – often female – body in the American science fiction film is such a prevailing characteristic of the genre from the 1950s through to the 1970s.
 Sobchack concedes that astronauts do not feature in all science fiction films.